WE HAVE MOVED!

 If you were looking for our Virtual Retreat Center, send a note.

-Kramer Homestead is an experimental partnership of farm families all of whom descend from Fredrik and Kathrine Kramer, pioneer homesteaders in Spencer County.
+Kramer Homestead was an experimental partnership of farm families all of whom descend from Fredrik and Kathrine Kramer, pioneer homesteaders in Spencer County.
 Over 16 decades after Fredrick and Kathrine put the first hoe in the ground, we represent several different descendants, each with our own specialties.
-We hope other Kramer descendants will climb on this farm wagon soon.
+We had hoped other Kramer descendants would climb on this farm wagon, but have determined that we were the only ones interested.
+Kramer Homestead will no longer be a part of our marketing.

 Animals and Animal Products